What is the Gann Cancellation Policy?

 What is the Gann Financial Aid Policy?

-- Attorneys reporting under $20,000 of taxable income in the previous tax year will be eligible for a 90% reduction in fees.
+- Attorneys reporting an annual household income of up to $35,000 in the previous tax year will be eligible for a 75% reduction in the fee for that course.

-- Attorneys reporting no taxable income in the previous tax year will be eligible for a full scholarship with respect to that course.
+- Attorneys reporting an annual household income of $35,000 to $50,000 in the previous tax year will be eligible for a 50% reduction in the fee for that course.

-Financial aid is limited to 6 credits per reporting period.
+Financial aid is limited to 6 credits in any calendar two-year period.

 Applications for such assistance must be supported by affidavit verifying the claimed levels of income.